 - Some employers have arrangements with specific local banks for fast-track foreign worker accounts

-If your employer or support organization refuses to help with this basic life support, that's a warning sign about their overall quality.
-By law, they must assist you.
-Speak up — or seek a new employer.
+If your employer or the organization responsible for your SSW support refuses to help with this basic life support, that's a warning sign about their overall quality.
+Ask them to explain who is responsible for the support plan and what assistance they will provide — or speak up and seek a new employer.

 Common Issues and Fixes